h8r-dev/heighliner-website/static/cast/README.md

 ## Cast file

+The file ended with `.cast` is to display terminal sessions by [Asciinema](https://asciinema.org/), which also provide `asciinema` software convenient for the developer to record terminal session into a cast file.

 The file ended with `.cast` comes from [Asciinema](https://asciinema.org/) library which records and displays terminal sessions.

 ## Usage